swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 Isolation attributes of the `deinit` become part of the public API, but it matters only when inheriting from the class.

-Changing deinitializer from nonisolated to isolated is allowed on final classes.
+Changing deinitializer from nonisolated to isolated is allowed on final Swift classes.
 But for non-final classes it may effect how deinitializers of the subclasses are generated.

 The same is true for changing identity of the isolating actor.

-Changing deinitializer from isolated to nonisolated does not break ABI.
-Any unmodified subclasses will keep calling `deinit` of the superclass on the original actor.
+Changing deinitializer from isolated to nonisolated does not break ABI for Swift classes, including `@objc`-classes.
+Any non-recompiled subclasses will keep calling `deinit` of the superclass on the original actor.

+Adding isolation annotation to `dealloc` method of the imported Objective-C classes is a breaking change.
+Existing Swift subclasses may have `deinit` isolated on different actor, and without recompilation will be calling `[super deinit]` on that actor.
+When recompiled, subclasses isolating on different actor will produce compilation error.
+Subclasses that had non-isolated deinitializer, or isolated on the same actor remain ABI compatible.
+It is possible to add isolation annotation to UIKit classes, because currently all their subclasses have nonisolated deinitializers.

+Removing isolation annotation from the `dealloc` method (together with `retain/release` overrides) is a breaking change.
+Any existing subclasses would be type-checked as isolated but compiled without isolation thunks.
+After changes in the base class, subclass deinitializers could be called on the wrong executor.

 ## Future Directions